Why Fuel Cells Are the Biggest Threat to the U.S. Oil Industry

 It had nothing to do with any specific stock, and I mentioned none at the end of the article, but I am confident fuel cells are going to be very big in your life as we move away from petroleum-based energy.
 I want you to know about the trend toward fuel cells.
 It will make you a better investor.

 As it turned out, my timing was fortunate.
 Honda Motor Co. recently showed off a sexy new prototype automobile that runs on the most plentiful element in the universe — hydrogen.
 But it doesn’t burn hydrogen in an internal-combustion engine the way a prototype Mazda did 15 years ago.
 That technology is old.

-The Honda FCEV (Fuel Cell Electric Vehicle) Concept, first shown in early December at the Los Angeles Auto Show.
+The Honda FCEV (Fuel Cell Electric Vehicle) Concept, first shown in December 2013 at the Los Angeles Auto Show.

 This Honda makes electricity by passing hydrogen through a fuel cell.
 Honda’s surprise wasn’t the technology itself — auto companies like Mercedes and independent firms such as Ballard Power Systems (BLDP) have been experimenting with fuel cells for decades — it was the announcement that Honda will introduce a fuel cell auto you can buy in two years.